panxiuwen/Hackintosh_ASUS-PRIME-H410M-K_i310100f/README.md

 Please follow this steps to set your bios [Tutorial](https://jingyan.baidu.com/article/90bc8fc822c5d8b752640c1c.html).

-Fastboot, Legacy USB Support, turned off.
+Fastboot, Legacy USB Support ,VT, must turned off, the bios has unlock CFGlcok.

-If CSM can't be turned off, use UEFI only to boot is enough.
+CSM can't be turned off if use VAG to boot.

+TPM, Serial port must turned off

 # Possible errors

+If you install mojava or an older version, please mask your CPUID[Tutorial](https://blog.csdn.net/YUELEI118/article/details/113828244).

-If CFG lock is not turned off, the boot code will be stuck in the End RandomSeed+++
+Otherwise the boot code will be stuck in the End RandomSeed+++

 If Legacy USB Support is not turned off, the boot code will be stuck in the HID：Legacy shim 2

+If

 # Bootloader

 Opencore Version: 0.66

-System Edition: Mojave is well tested.
+System Edition: Catalina is well tested.

 # Optional

-Change the HD7750 to FirePro M4000 by replacing ID [Tutorial](https://zhuanlan.zhihu.com/p/351441674).

-If you want to enter debug mode, please add -v and keepsyms=1 to boot-args
+If you want to disable debug mode, please remove -v and keepsyms=1 to boot-args

-In order to drive R7 260X, add fake id 26669 [Details](https://www.it610.com/article/1304122155595763712.htm).

 # Issue

-Not yet
+Mic don't work.